 Log in to start or resume an order

 About 30 seeds/g; about 900 seeds/oz; variations noted.

-Days to maturity are from direct seeding, except where noted.
+Days to maturity are from emergence after direct seeding.
+From transplant, subtract 20 days.

 Using compost in conjunction with row covers (rather than either alone) increased cucumber yields at the University of Michigan.

 Saving Seed: Saving cucumber seed is easy!
 Take that big yellow cuke that got away and save it for seed.
 Scoop out the guts of overripe fruit and ferment it in an uncovered container for a few days.
 A moldy gross cap to the slurry means the seeds are ready to rinse and dry.
 To ensure true-to-type seed, grow only one open-pollinated variety per season.